Behavioral Science Researcher

 Social Self-Awareness

-In my main line of research, I study how we evaluate others based on how socially self-aware they seem (i.e., whether they seem to know what others think of them or not).
+In my main line of research, I examine how a novel dimension of social perception affects important interpersonal assessments and decisions: Namely, I study how people evaluate a target individual based on how socially self-aware the target seems - i.e., based on whether the target seems to accurately know what others think of them or not.
 I find that social self-awareness is perceived as a desirable quality in others in many cases, but I also uncover cases in which we trust others less when they appear to be more socially self-aware.
-In a related stream of research, I examine when and why people evaluate others' social self-awareness in the first place.
+Further, I examine when and why people evaluate others' social self-awareness in the first place.

 Other Areas of Impression Management